What’s your favorite newsletter?

 Stock Gumshoe, Inc. does not actively invest in stocks or anything else, but our writers and employees, including Travis Johnson, do own and trade stocks and other investments.

 This does not apply to indirect ownership, as through a mutual fund or ETF that might own the stock in question, or to follow-up comments that might be made by Travis or another author on a particular investment, since we’d never be able to keep close track of that effectively.
-Travis also discloses the individual equities that he buys and sells to the Irregulars on the day that he makes the trade, in notes under the Personal Portfolio Comments category.
+Travis also discloses the individual equities that he buys and sells to the Irregulars as part of his writing that follows his Real Money Porfolio.
 He does not necessarily write about each option or mutual fund trade he makes, though he will always disclose those if there is a connection to a stock he’s writing about and the 3-day trading rule does apply to leveraged or derivative investments like options or warrants as well as to equities.
-Commenters, guest authors, and Irregulars who post opinions or questions in the Discussions section are not bound by any such trading rules.
+Commenters, guest authors, and Irregulars who post opinions or questions in the Discussions section are not bound by any such trading rules, but paid authors are.